vkbo/novelWriter/docs/source/started.rst

 * ``pyqt5``, needed for connecting with the Qt5 libraries.
 * ``lxml``, needed full XML support.

+You can of course also install these packages from your operating system's package repository.

 .. note::
    Sometimes the SVG graphics package for PyQt5 must be installed separately.
 It is usually called something like ``python3-pyqt5.qtsvg``.